-Get out the pool and dive into your nearest lake, river, or ocean and embrace open water swimming 365 days a year.
+Get out of the pool, dive into your nearest lake, river, or ocean and embrace open water swimming 365 days a year.
 Here’s what you need to know to keep you going from the summer sun through the cold of winter!

 We’re big fans of open water swimming at Outsider.
 It’s a great combination of exploration, escapism, and exercise.
 Much as we love the pool, the call of the wild has always had a hold over us.
-The downside to turning our backs on the leisure centre is that the conditions are a lot more changeable the year round, especially in Ireland.
+The downside to turning our backs on the leisure centre is that the conditions are a lot more changeable, especially in Ireland.
 Here are our tips to keep you going all year.

 Important note – If you have a heart condition or asthma please consult with your doctor before trying winter swimming.

-The North Atlantic can be icy cold in the depths of winter.
+The Atlantic and Irish Sea can be icy cold in the depths of winter.
 In fact, it only really gets into double digits for a couple of months a year.
-This is something that should be embraced and diving into the chill is the perfect way to start your day – it will certainly wake you up!
+This is something that should be embraced.
+Diving into the chill is the perfect way to start your day – it will certainly wake you up.
 You can edge your way in, first a toe, then up to your waist but we prefer the heads first approach.
 Once you’ve experienced that shock to the system it’s a rush that can get addictive!

 This isn’t intended to worry you but to forewarn you.
 With this in mind, don’t outstay your welcome.
 You won’t be able to swim as long in the winter as you would in the summer.
 Don’t try to be a hero by outlasting everyone else.